Jon Stewart: Career

-1986–1992: Standup and early career
+1986–1992: Stand-up and early career

 With a reputation for being a funny man in school, Stewart moved back to New York City in 1986 to pursue a career in comedy, trying his hand at the comedy club circuit but could not muster the courage to get on stage until the following year.
 He made his stand-up debut at The Bitter End, where one of his comedic idols, Woody Allen, also began.
 He began using the stage name Jon Stewart by dropping his last name and changing the spelling of his middle name, Stuart, to Stewart.
 He often jokes that it was because people had trouble pronouncing Leibowitz, or it "sounded too Hollywood" (a reference to Lenny Bruce's joke on the same theme).
 He has implied that the name change was due to a strained relationship with his father, with whom Stewart no longer had any contact.

 Stewart became a regular at the Comedy Cellar, where he was the last performer every night.
 For two years, he performed at 2 a.m. while developing his comedy style.
 In 1989, he landed his first television job as a writer for Caroline's Comedy Hour.
 In 1990, he began co-hosting Comedy Central's Short Attention Span Theater with Patty Rosborough.
-In 1992, he hosted the short-lived You Wrote It, You Watch It on MTV, which invited viewers to send in their stories to be acted out by the comedy troupe, The State.
+In 1992, he hosted the short-lived You Wrote It, You Watch It on MTV, which invited viewers to send in their stories to be acted out by the comedy troupe The State.

 Stewart said that his career did not take off until his March 6, 1992, appearance on NBC's Late Night with David Letterman.
 He was considered to take over the show when Letterman left it, but it was given to a then relatively unknown Conan O'Brien.
 He co-hosted MTV Spring Break '93 Blind Date from Daytona Beach with Melissa Rivers.